Counsellor at Twickenham Counselling & Whitton

 It was a time of deep satisfaction and reward for me.
 But also a time of sadness, as the people I worked with struggled against social injustice.
 And we protested against the racist murders of two men in our community.

 I spent two periods in Manchester.
 Once, studying as an anthropologist and later as a teacher.
 I lectured in anthropology and sociology at Manchester University.
 By my twenties, I had lived in the rainforests of Papua New Guinea, as well as travelling in India, West Africa and Europe.
 I learned how to adapt in difficult conditions and embrace new challenges.

-Later I taught at a secondary school in Oldham.
+Later, I taught at a secondary school in Oldham.
 And despite my naivety as a new teacher, I found a place to belong.

 This is something which still guides my practice today.
 As Carl Jung reminds me: 'I look back with appreciation to brilliant teachers, but with gratitude to those who touched my human feelings.
-Warmth is the vital element for the growing plant and soul of the child.'
+Warmth is the vital element for the growing soul of the child.'
 (1932)

 Brazil and Cyprus

-I remember my initial fears about clinical work with a client who suffered from Schizophrenia.
+At MIND I remember my fears about clinical work with a client who suffered from Schizophrenia.
 He was prone to command voices and violent outbursts.
 Rather than dismiss his 'inner voices' as an irrational, we learned to find a way to live with them.
 I helped him communicate with the voices that persecuted him, and listen to more compassionate voices that soothed him.

 This inner dialogue helped him come to terms with his inner world.
 As he regained a sense of composure and dignity, he was able to shift the balance of light and shadow in his soul.